-Consider Removing the Leash
+Removing the Leash

-Provide Escape Routes and Personal Space
+Escape Routes And Personal Space

-How to Introduce an Adult Husky to a Cat
+How to Introduce An Adult Husky To A Cat

-Well, you can attempt the above steps.
-Or, you can try something called the ‘distraction method’.
-The distraction method is generally considered more effective for training adult huskies to behave safely around cats.
-It works by encouraging the dog to ignore the cat.
-Here’s how it works:
+This can be achieved with the ‘distraction method.’
+This is considered more effective for training adult huskies to behave safely around cats, and it works by encouraging the dog to ignore the cat.

 Can You Introduce a Cat to a Resident Husky?

-Huskies are gorgeous and they have wonderful personalities, so it’s no surprise they are popular pets.
+Huskies are gorgeous, and they have wonderful personalities.
+So, it’s no surprise they are popular pets.
 However, as mentioned, they are not very compatible with cats.

-- American Eskimo Dogs – These dogs look similar to huskies, but their prey drive is not as strong.
+- American Eskimo Dogs – These dogs look similar to huskies, but their prey drive is not nearly as strong.